sujitnoronha/karpathy_makemore/README.md

 # karpathy_makemore
-An implementation of notebook in the makemore series of andrej karpathy
+An implementation of notebook in the makemore series of andrej karpathy understanding the basics of micrograd